 Treating Accommodative Dysfunction: Personalized and Effective

 Treatment typically involves specialized lenses and/or vision therapy.
-Following a detailed Binocular Vision Evaluation, Dr. Antonyan may prescribe special lenses to alleviate eye strain.
+Following a detailed Binocular Vision Evaluation, Dr. Antonyan, O.D may prescribe prismatic lenses to alleviate eye strain.
 Personalized vision therapy is also a key part of treatment.

 At Vivid Visions Optometry, our approach to optometric vision therapy boasts a high success rate (over 90%).
 Treatment duration varies, generally requiring 12 to 24 weeks of therapy, supplemented by home activities.
 Those with additional visual diagnoses, autism, developmental delays, or a history of traumatic brain injury may need a more extended treatment plan.